gsa-oes/SBST-NSTC/_includes/work.md

-[Note: This is historical material “frozen in time”.
+[Note: This is historical material “frozen in time” on Jan.
+20th, 2017.
 The website is no longer updated.]

 Accessing and using programs should be intuitive.
 Information and choices among program options should be clear.
 Forms should be simple and easy to complete.